CDN in Web and App Development: How Can You Use CDN in E-commerce?

 GOOGLE PAGESPEED works on the basis of the Google CDN network and mainly focuses on the needs of developers.
 The service offers a wide range of online documentation.

-Unfortunately, GOOGLE PAGESPEED has its disadvantages: the inability to use the service for domains without the www prefix, the lack of support for HTTPS pages and for streaming audio and video content.
+Unfortunately, GOOGLE PAGESPEED has its disadvantages: the inability to use the service for domains without the www prefix, the lack of support for HTTPS pages, and for streaming audio and video content.

-RACKSPACE CLOUD FILES is a well-known CDN provider with flexible pricing policy.
+RACKSPACE CLOUD FILES is a well-known CDN provider with a flexible pricing policy.
 The cost of services starts from 18 cents / GB for CDN and 10 cents / GB for data storage.

-There is the chat support, direct phone lines, and a reliable uptime guarantee.
+There is chat support, direct phone lines, and a reliable uptime guarantee.
 Rackspace CDN uses the Akamai content delivery network architecture.